 Accessory Navicular Syndrome

 Some people have more bones in their feet than others.
 Actually, it’s not all that uncommon to have extra bones in the feet.
-These extra bones area called accessory bones.
+These extra bones are called accessory bones.
 The navicular bone, one of the small bones located at the instep or arch of the middle of the foot, is an example of an extra bone people are born with.
 It’s called the accessory navicular bone.
 (See x-ray.)
-During the maturation process, the navicular and the accessory navicular never fuse into one solid bone, but remain connected by fibrous tissue or cartilage.
-It is estimated that 4-14% of the population are born with an accessory navicular bone.
+During the maturation process, the navicular and the accessory navicular never fuse into one solid bone but remain connected by fibrous tissue or cartilage.
+It is estimated that 4-14% of the population is born with an accessory navicular bone.

 When does the accessory navicular bone become problematic?

 Most of the time, this condition is asymptomatic and people may live their whole lives unaware that they even have this extra bone.
 The main reason the accessory navicular bone becomes problematic is when pain occurs.
 There is no need for intervention if there is no pain.
 The accessory navicular bone is easily felt in the medial arch because it forms a bony prominence there.
 Pain may occur if the accessory bone is overly large causing this bump on the instep to rub against footwear.
-This painful condition is called accessory navicular syndrome.
+This painful condition is called an accessory navicular syndrome.
 Accessory navicular syndrome (ANS) can cause significant pain in the mid-foot and arch, especially with activity.
 Redness and swelling may develop over this bony prominence, as well as extreme sensitivity to pressure.
 Sometimes people may be unable to wear shoes because the area is too sensitive.
 (See table.)

 Like all painful conditions, ANS has a root cause.
 The cause could be the accessory navicular bone itself producing irritation from shoes or too much activity.
 Often, however, it is related to injury of one of the structures that attach to the navicular bone.
 Structures that attach to the navicular bone include: